The Old Glory Story

 We’re a small batch artisan distillery in a part of America that doesn’t worship novelty, or look favorably upon flashes in the pan.
 How do we know?
 We grew up here in Clarksville, Tennessee, and our give a damn runs pretty high.

 For us, it’s all about hand crafting spirits the right way.
-In the case of our whiskey, that means using grains grown by the farmers we run into at the barbershop and never taking shortcuts.
-For this reason, our prized Tennessee Whiskey and Bourbon are a few years from release.
+In the case of our Tennessee Whiskey & Bourbon, that means using grains grown by the farmers we run into at the barbershop and never taking shortcuts.
+We grind, cook, ferment, distill, & patiently age every drop of Tennessee Whiskey & Bourbon on-site.
 The oak barrels only ask for time to work their magic, and as a self-respecting Tennessee Whiskey distiller, we’re not about to mess with what works.

 Now these spirits are just the tip of the iceberg.
 We wouldn’t be an “Artisan” distillery without expanding the horizons of spirits as we know them.
 Craft Breweries did for beer what Artisan Distilleries are doing for spirits.
 We guarantee you’ll be excited for what we have in store.